- Knowledge Centre

 International investment is investing via a wide range of potential strategies, to capitalise on advantages offered outside your home country.

-It’s an investment approach that increasing numbers of expatriates are exploring, particularly since it has become far easier to do so with the emergence of index trackers and exchange-traded funds (ETFs).
+It’s an investment approach that increasing numbers of international professionals and expatriates are exploring, particularly since it has become far easier to do so with the emergence of index trackers and exchange-traded funds (ETFs).

 This comprehensive guide arms you with all the essential international investment facts you need to inform your own personal decision making.

 You’re not alone if you’ve never considered investing anywhere other than your home country before.

 Many people are unaware of the offshore investment opportunities that exist.